gajus/postwoman/README.md

 <h3 id="postwoman-postcode-validation-case-sensitivity">Case Sensitivity</h3>

 Postcode validation regex is case sensitive.
-It will match postcode that contains either all upper case or lower case letters, e.g. "ee12 9PP" will not match, "PE12 9PP" will match, "pe12 9pp" will match.
+It will match postcode that contains either all upper case or all lower case letters, e.g. "ee12 9PP" will not match, "PE12 9PP" will match, "pe12 9pp" will match.

+<h2 id="postwoman-normalisation">Normalisation</h2>

+Postcode normalisation makes postcode uppercase and space-separates outward and inward codes.

+If input is an invalid postcode, an error will be thrown.

+<h2 id="postwoman-matching">Matching</h2>

+Postcode matching is using postcode validation rules to match postcodes in a string.

+Returned postcodes are normalised and unique.

 <h2 id="postwoman-download">Download</h2>